 The information provided here comes from my hours upon hours of researching information shared by Anthony William, a gifted medical intuitive, who I normally would be skeptical of if it wasn't for my own first hand experience working with him.

 When I was 19, I began experiencing chronic acne that I desperately sought every possible avenue to heal.
-One day I called Anthony up (it's nearly impossible now to consult with him, so I feel very blessed to have stumbled upon him when I did) and within a minute of being on the phone he said to me, "your skin condition is from a vaccine you had, right before you went to college.
-You were 18."
+One day I called Anthony up (it's nearly impossible now to consult with him, so I feel very blessed to have stumbled upon him when I did) and within a minute of being on the phone he said to me, "your skin condition is stemming from a bacterial infection in your lymphatic system and we need to get focus on getting your lymphatic system moving."

 I didn't understand how this man knew what he did, but I knew that I was going to take a leap of faith and try the advice he gave me to heal.
 My life was changed for the better.
 To this day I implement his advice and protocols for well-being, with life changing results.